 Exploration projects are up to \$25,000 and have a period of performance of up to one year.
-They support administrators, faculty, community members, and/or humanities nonprofit organizations in planning for a project that would significantly strengthen the teaching of the humanities at colleges or universities.
-The result of an Exploration award will be a project ready to enter the development stage.
+They support administrators, faculty, community members, and/or humanities nonprofit organizations in planning for a project that would significantly enrich humanities teaching and learning at colleges or universities.